Dolph Ziggler: The Spirit Squad (2004–2006)

 Nemeth became a part of the Spirit Squad faction, a group of five wrestlers who used the in-ring personas of male cheerleaders, and adopted the name Nicky in OVW during late 2005.
 The Spirit Squad members trained with real cheerleaders and gymnasts to ensure their characters were believable.
-On January 23, 2006, they had their WWE television debut as a group, appearing on Raw and helping Jonathan Coachman win a Royal Rumble qualifying match against Jerry "The King" Lawler by performing cheers for Coachman and distracting Lawler.
+On January 23, 2006, they had their WWE television debut as a group, appearing on Raw.
 They later became a part of the ongoing scripted feud between WWE chairman Vince McMahon and Shawn Michaels.
 The heel McMahon brought in the Spirit Squad to attack Michaels on numerous occasions, including placing them in multiple handicap matches.

-They also wrestled in the tag team division, and on April 3, on Raw, won the World Tag Team Championship when Kenny and Mikey, with outside help from the other three Spirit Squad members, defeated Big Show and Kane.
-After winning the championship, all five members of the Spirit Squad were recognized as the champions, allowing any combination of them to defend the championship under the Freebird Rule.
+The stable won the World Tag Team Championship on April 3 on Rawwhen Kenny and Mikey defeated Big Show and Kane, with all five members were recognized as the champions under the Freebird Rule.

-In May, McMahon signed another Handicap match, with the Spirit Squad facing Michaels.
-The match never started, however; instead the Spirit Squad attacked Michaels, and, as part of the storyline, shattered his knee with a steel chair.
-McMahon brought Triple H to the ring to attack Michaels with a sledgehammer; however, after Triple H felt that the Spirit Squad had disrespected him, he attacked the group.
-This led to Triple H and Michaels reforming D-Generation X (DX) and they began a feud with the Spirit Squad.
-DX played various sophomoric jokes on the Spirit Squad and the McMahons, as well as defeating the Spirit Squad in handicap tag team matches at Vengeance and a clean sweep in an elimination handicap match at Saturday Night's Main Event XXXIII.